andrewsuadnya/HI-FIVE-Website/README.md

 ## About

-This project aims to showcase Desa Wisata Palaes, located in Kecamatan Likupang Barat, Kabupaten Minahasa Utara, Provinsi Sulawesi Utara.
+This project aims to showcase Desa Wisata Palaes, located in Kecamatan Likupang Barat, Kabupaten Minahasa Utara, Provinsi Sulawesi Utara, Indonesia.
 The website provides information about the village's history, attractions, local governance, services, and contact details.

 ## Features